cnorm35/bridgetown-blog/src/_posts/rails_concerns.md

 From the [Rails
 Docs](https://api.rubyonrails.org/classes/ActiveSupport/Concern.html) we can
-look at an example of a Concern, and what an equvilient module would look like without the extras provided by `ActiveSupport::Concern`
+look at an example of a Concern, and what an equivalent module would look like without the extras provided by `ActiveSupport::Concern`

 ```ruby